shenchenzju/shenchenzju.github.io/_pages/about.md

 I am a Senior Algorithm Expert at Alibaba Cloud’s Apsara Lab and Tongyi Lab.
 I obtained my Ph.D. degree and B.S. degree both from Zhejiang University in 2018 and 2012, respectively.

 My current research focuses on large language models for `reasoning` and `content safety`.
-Prior to this, I contributed to the nationwide implementation of the City Brain Project in multiple cities across China, with a focus on applying artificial intelligence to urban governance in order to enhance administrative efficiency and decision-making.
+Prior to this, I contributed to the nationwide implementation of the City Brain Project in multiple cities across China, with a focus on applying artificial intelligence to urban governance in order to enhance administrative efficiency.

 :sparkles: :smile: We are recruiting interns who are interested in large language model `reasoning`.
 Please feel free to contact me.